Annette Lu: Early life and education

-Lu was born in Tōen Town (now Taoyuan City), in northern Taiwan, during Japanese rule.
+Lu was born on June 7, 1944, in Tōen Town (now Taoyuan City) during Japanese rule.
 She has both Hoklo and Hakka ancestry, with her paternal ancestor arriving in Taiwan from Nanjing County, Zhangzhou, Fujian in 1740.
-She has one older brother and three older sisters.
+She has one older brother, Lu Chuan-seng, and three older sisters; her older brother became a local lawyer and her three sisters became housewives.
+Their ancestral home is in Fujian.

-After graduating from Taipei First Girls' High School, Lu studied law at the National Taiwan University (NTU).
-After graduating from NTU in 1967, she earned two Master of Laws (LL.M.) degrees: one from the University of Illinois at Urbana–Champaign in comparative law in 1971, and another from Harvard Law School, where she was a student of professor Jerome Cohen, in 1978.
+After graduating from Taipei First Girls' High School, Lu sat the competitive law school college entrance examinations and, after placing first on the exam in 1963, was admitted to attend law school at National Taiwan University.
+After graduating with an LL.B. in 1967, she won a scholarship to complete graduate studies in the United States.
+She earned a Master of Laws (LL.M.) from the University of Illinois Urbana-Champaign in comparative law in 1971 and a second LL.M. from Harvard Law School, where she was a student of professor Jerome Cohen, in 1978.
 As a graduate student at Harvard, Lu was classmates with future Taiwanese president Ma Ying-jeou.

 Rise in politics

-During the 1970s, Lu established herself as a prominent feminist advocate in Taiwan, which included writing of New Feminism or Xin Nüxing Zhuyi (新女性主義).
-She renounced her KMT membership, joined the tangwai movement, and worked in the staff of Formosa Magazine.
+During the 1970s, Lu established herself as a prominent feminist advocate in Taiwan, which included writing for New Feminism or Xin Nüxing Zhuyi (新女性主義).
+She renounced her KMT membership, joined the tangwai movement, and worked on the staff of Formosa Magazine.
 Lu then became increasingly active in the movement, calling for democracy and an end to authoritarian rule.

 In 1979, Lu delivered a 20-minute speech criticizing the government at an International Human Rights Day rally that later became known as the Kaohsiung Incident.
 Following this rally, virtually the entire leadership of Taiwan's democracy movement, including Lu, was imprisoned.
 She was tried, found guilty of violent sedition, and sentenced by a military court to 12 years in prison.
 She was named by Amnesty International as a prisoner of conscience, and, due to international pressure, coupled with the work of Ma Ying-jeou and Jerome A. Cohen, was released in 1985, after approximately five and a half years in jail.

 In the 1990s, Lu worked to have Taiwan reenter the United Nations, not under the name "Republic of China" but as "Taiwan".